-Red Shield riders and crew members outside the Melbourne Cricket Ground at the end of their Sydney to Melbourne ride.
+Red Shield riders and crew members outside the Melbourne Cricket Ground at the end of their Sydney to Melbourne ride way," said Peter.
+"Testimonies of people whose lives have been transformed and how The Salvation Army walked alongside them in their darkest to "help make a difference to moments.

-A TEAM OF 25 CYCLISTS HAS raised more than \$235,000 for The Salvation Army by completing a 1400km ride from Sydney to Melbourne.
+A TEAM OF 25 CYCLISTS HAS raised more than \$235,000 for The Salvation Army by much room for error.
+But everycompleting a 1400km ride from body did so well."
+Sydney to Melbourne.

-Red Shield Ride organiser Peter Cleave said the event was a "huge success ... an amazing experience", with the riders not only promoting the Red Shield Appeal along the way but also receiving support and generosity of The Salvation Army community in regional centres.
+Peter Cleave said the event was with participants following a a "huge success ... an amazing experience", with the riders not only promoting the Red Shield Appeal along the way but also receiving support and generosity of The Salvation Army community in regional centres.